Readings for Sunday, April 11, 2021

 Our response is: “Let us pray to the Lord.
 Lord, hear our prayer.”

-- For the sick, especially those with COVID-19, and for those whose names are listed in our church bulletin, and their caregivers.
+- For those who are sick, especially those with COVID-19 and those listed in our church bulletin, and their caregivers.

 - For those who have died and whose names are listed in this week’s church bulletin.
 May they celebrate everlasting life in Christ Jesus.

-- For those prayers we hold in the silence of our hearts.
+- For those prayers that we hold in the silence of our hearts.

-- That God give us the grace to show patience and kindness in caring for one another as we remain challenged by COVID-19.
+- That God may give us the grace to show kindness in caring for one another as we remain challenged by COVID-19.

 - For all those who give of themselves so that others may be helped – doctor, nurse, healthcare worker, EMT, police officer, firefighter, grocer, trucker, store clerk, mail carrier, takeout cook, hospital and building cleaner, teacher, child care worker, mental health professional, and countless others.
 May they receive your protection as they serve.